 Tchaikovsky was not particularly happy in his personal life.
 In 1877, he married Antonina Milyukova, a musician and student at the Moscow Conservatory.
 They separated after just a few weeks.
-He had an affair with a Belgian singer named Désirée Artôt and for many years corresponded with—and enjoyed the sponsorship and financial support from—Nadezhda von Meck, a patron of the arts.
+He had an affair with a French singer named Désirée Artôt and for many years corresponded with—and enjoyed the sponsorship and financial support from—Nadezhda von Meck, a patron of the arts.

 With his wife Antonina.
 1877.Getty Images

-At the same time, Tchaikovsky was openly homosexual.
+At the same time, Tchaikovsky was homosexual.
 His younger brother was as well and subsequently became the keeper of his legacy.
 It is believed that Tchaikovsky may have had his first sexual experiences back at private school in his younger years.
 He was later involved in several scandals related to being seen in the company of adolescent boys.

 After his death, there were rumors that Tchaikovsky had committed suicide out of fear of being prosecuted for his homosexuality, but biographers refute this.